Ingush societies: History

 Map from the book "The assertion of Russian rule in the Caucasus" showing Ingush societies - Karabulaks, Galashians, Galgai etc.

-The collapse of the Alanian state in the 13th century and the outflow of its population to the mountains, entrenched to the east and west of the Darial by building fortresses, served as the basis for the formation of new ethno-territorial communities.
-Villages located in the mountainous zone were grouped mainly along local gorges, which contributed to their ethnopolitical consolidation into separate territorial societies/regions (ГIалгIай Шахьараш).
-By the end of the 16th century, apparently, the main territorial societies of the Ingush had already formed.
-Based on the data of Russian sources of the 16th-17th centuries, naming several territorial communities of the Ingush, it is concluded that in Ingushetia and in the XV century. there were approximately the same number of territorial societies, each of which united several villages.
+The collapse of the Alanian state in the 13th century and the migration of its population into the mountains, where they settled to the east and west of the Darial Gorge and constructed fortifications, served as the basis for the formation of new ethno-territorial communities.
+Villages located in the mountainous zone were grouped mainly along local gorges, which contributed to their ethno-political consolidation into separate territorial societies/regions (ГIалгIай Шахьараш).
+By the end of the 16th century, the main territorial societies of the Ingush had already formed.
+Based on the data of Russian sources of the 16th-17th centuries, which mention several Ingush territorial communities, it is suggested that in the 15th century there was a similar number of such societies, each uniting several villages.

-Over time, the number and boundaries of societies changed, this happened as a result of migration processes of the Ingush population, including those associated with the return of the Ingush to the plane (plain).
-They began quite early, soon after Timur left the North Caucasus.
-At a very early stage, they were in the nature of individual military-political actions undertaken by the Ingush on the flat lands in order to counteract the consolidation of alien nomadic peoples on them.
+Over time, the number and boundaries of these societies changed due to migration processes among the Ingush population, including movements back to the plains.
+These began relatively early, soon after Timur’s withdrawal from the North Caucasus.
+In their initial stages, they took the form of localized military-political actions undertaken by the Ingush in the lowlands in response to the settlement of nomadic groups in these areas.

-The change in the names and number of societies also occurred due to the transfer of rural governments from one village to another.
-So, for example, the Kist (Fyappin) society began to be called the Metskhal society, and the Ghalghaï society was divided into two - Tsorin and Khamkhin.
+Changes in the names and number of societies also occurred due to the transfer of rural administrative centres from one village to another.
+For example, the Kist (Feappii) society came to be known as the Metskhal society, while the Ghalghaï society later split into the Tsorin and Khamkhin societies.

+Political organization

+According to the ethnographer Chakh Akhriev, the Ingush societies differed in their systems of governance.
+He describes the Dzherakh and Feappii as preserving traditions of hereditary ruling families tracing their origins to legendary founders.
+Their descendants were regarded as the rulers of their respective societies, although Akhriev notes that their political authority had diminished over time.
+In contrast, the Ghalghaï, Nazran and Karabulak societies are described as being governed by elected elders and judges.
+Akhriev concludes that hereditary aristocratic institutions among the Ingush were generally weaker than among many neighbouring Caucasian peoples.